The Content Corner: Branches—Stick to the Vine

 This is a fact that cannot be overstated, regardless of platform (blog, social media, etc.).
 As we look to build our audience, we must consider several factors to keep the current audience engaged and interested in why they began paying attention to us in the first place.

-as did the Department of Energy (DOE).
+Be a risk taker: With the above in mind, we still want to be spontaneous.
+The Internet can often just sound like LOUD NOISES … with everyone mindlessly scrolling through their social feeds.
+Don’t be afraid to say the message you wanted to say a different way.
+The National Weather Service (NWS) did a great job of this (with pun intended) as did the Department of Energy (DOE).
 To spur greater public dialogue about the future of solar energy, DOE “remixed their content,” displaying their projects on an interactive map as part of the SunShot Initiative.

 BEGINNING ON MAY 11, @NOAA’S NATIONAL WEATHER SERVICE FORECASTS WILL STOP YELLING AT YOU. https://t.co/4YjdvUdWxj pic.twitter.com/SAgbtUMMEp— National Weather Service (@NWS) April 11, 2016

 Have a short memory: Getting stuck on the first mistake can deter future successes.
 Keep looking ahead, and remember to stick to the plan you’ve laid out for connecting with your audience (with tweaks here and there based on your results).
 (Football reference below, at the risk of turning off many readers—good NFL cornerbacks are said to have short memories so they can move on after a bad play—like this guy).